Fullmetal Alchemist (TV series): Awards and accolades

-The first Fullmetal Alchemist won in several categories in the American Anime Awards, including "Long Series", "Best Cast", "Best DVD Package Design", "Best Anime Theme Song" ("Rewrite," by Asian Kung-Fu Generation), and "Best Actor" (Vic Mignogna—who played Edward Elric in the English version).
-It was also nominated in the category of "Best Anime Feature" for Fullmetal Alchemist the Movie: Conqueror of Shamballa.
-The series also won most of the twenty-sixth Annual Animage Readers' Polls.
-The series was the winner in the "Favorite Anime Series", "Favorite Episode" (episode seven), "Favorite Male Character" (Edward Elric), "Favorite Female Character" (Riza Hawkeye), "Favorite Theme Song" ("Melissa", by Porno Graffitti), and "Favorite Voice Actor" (Romi Park—who played Edward in the Japanese version).
-At the fifth Tokyo Anime Awards, the series won in the categories "Animation Of The Year" (Fullmetal Alchemist: The Conqueror of Shambala), "Best Original Story" (Hiromu Arakawa) and "Best Music" (Michiru Ōshima).
+Fullmetal Alchemist won in several categories in the American Anime Awards, including "Long Series", "Best Casting", "DVD Package Design", "Best Anime Theme Song" ("Rewrite," by Asian Kung-Fu Generation), and "Best Actor" (Vic Mignogna—who voiced Edward Elric in the English version).
+It was also nominated in the category of "Best Anime Feature" for Conqueror of Shamballa.
+The series also won the most awards in the 26th Anime Grand Prix, winning "Best Title", "Favorite Episode" (episode seven), "Best Male Character" (Edward Elric), "Best Female Character" (Riza Hawkeye), "Best Song" ("Melissa", by Porno Graffitti), and "Best Voice Acting" (Romi Park—who voiced Edward in the Japanese version).
+At the 2006 Tokyo Anime Awards, the series won in the categories "Animation of the Year" (Conqueror of Shambala), "Best Original Story" (Hiromu Arakawa) and "Best Music" (Michiru Ōshima).
 In the About.com 2006 American Awards, Fullmetal Alchemist won in the categories "Best New Anime Series" and "Best Animation".